Migrate from Apache Cassandra to Bigtable

 Additional Cassandra open-source tools

-The wire compatibility of the Cassandra to Bigtable proxy adapter with CQL lets you use additional tools in the Cassandra open-source ecosystem.
+Because of the wire compatibility of the Cassandra to Bigtable proxy adapter with CQL lets you use additional tools in the Cassandra open-source ecosystem.
 These tools include the following:

 - Cqlsh: The CQL shell lets you connect directly to Bigtable through the proxy adapter.
 You can use it for debugging and quick data lookups using CQL.